JoergM/b2dproxy/README.md

 ## b2dproxy

-A simple proxy to make all published ports in the boot2docker vm available under localhost.
+A simple proxy to make all published ports of the boot2docker vm available under localhost.

 __Under development.__